-Some say photography is performance, and there is certainly a performative quality to Hassan Hajjaj’s work - staged in diverse patterns and complimentary colors that somehow sing in reference to one another.
+Some say photography is performance, and there is certainly a performative quality to Hassan Hajjaj’s work - staged in diverse patterns and complementary colors that somehow sing in reference to one another.
 His vibrant color palette evokes a musicality and irony - irony told through themes of colonialism and the globalization of consumerism.

 Hajjaj’s images reference the pervasive territories of Pepsi, Nike, Target: the ever-expanding traffic of consumerism.
 “We are contradictions,” he says.
 “We want our double lattes from Starbucks.
 We drink them while worrying about an unsustainable, globalized marketplace of production and consumption.”